-The Group and the Company have applied Covid-19-Related Rent Concessions (Amendment to MFRS 16 Leases).
+The Group and the Company have applied Covid-19-Related Rent Concessions (Amendment to MFRS 16 Leases) and Covid-19-Related Rent Concessions beyond 30 June 2021 (Amendments to MFRS 16 Leases).
 The Group and the Company apply the practical expedient allowing it not to assess whether eligible rent concessions that are a direct consequence of the Covid-19 pandemic are lease modifications.
 The Group and the Company apply the practical expedient consistently to contracts with similar characteristics and in similar circumstances.
-For rent concessions in leases to which the Group and the Company assess whether there is a lease modification.
+For rent concessions in leases to which the Group and the Company choose not to apply the practical expedient, or that do not qualify for the practical expedient, the Group and the Company assess whether there is a lease modification.